 Do you ever feel like you’re constantly trying to figure out what you can get rid of from your life to make more room for something else?
-Whether you’re looking to free up physical space in your home, or something else like your time, money, or mental energy, there always seems to be something else hogging it up.
+Whether you’re looking to free up physical space in your home or something like your time, money, or mental energy, there always seems to be something hogging it up.

-In any area of life you look, there never seems to be enough of these resources when we need them.
-We default to being cluttered and overwhelmed.
+There never seems to be enough of these resources when we need them in any area of life.
+So we default to being cluttered and overwhelmed.

-Throughout human history, there have been cultures, religions, philosophies, and big thinkers of all sorts who have understood that 90% of everything is waste.
-We’re at all times surrounded by the unnecessary.
+Throughout human history, there have been cultures, religions, philosophies, and big thinkers who have understood that 90% of everything is waste.
+Yet, at all times, we are surrounded by the unnecessary.
 This waste sucks up our limited resources, stresses us out, and leaves us overwhelmed and under-fulfilled.
-Therefore, to reduce the unnecessary and make more room for the few things that really do matter to us is the gateway to lasting happiness.
+Therefore, reducing the extraneous and making more room for the few things that matter to us is the gateway to lasting happiness.

-I have compiled here six of the most powerful and effective ways to get rid of your unnecessary stuff and declutter your life.
+Below are six of the most effective ways to get rid of your unnecessary stuff and declutter your life.
 Together, they can show you how to declutter your life and mind.

-Through these methods you can finally give yourself the space you need in your life to live simply, establish inner peace, achieve lasting success, and fill yourself up with explosive joy.
+Through these methods, you can finally give yourself the space you need in your life to live a simpler life, establish inner peace, achieve lasting success, and fill yourself up with explosive joy.

 1. Minimalism – Make More Room for Your Stuff

 While some of the later items in this list approach “decluttering your life” from a more metaphorical angle, minimalism is where we take it very literally.
-That is, dealing with the actual physical clutter in your home, car, office, and so on.
+That is, dealing with the actual physical clutter in your home, car, office, etc.

-If you’re not very familiar with minimalism yet, you may be afraid that I’m about to tell you to pick out one shirt, one bowl, and one spoon, and throw out everything else you own.
+If you’re not very familiar with minimalism yet, you may be afraid that I’m about to tell you to pick out one shirt, one bowl, and one spoon and throw out everything else you own.
 Well, you can relax, because it doesn’t really work that way.
-You will also need one pair of pants.
-Okay, kidding.
+Of course, you will also need one pair of pants.
+Okay, I’m kidding.